open-telemetry/opentelemetry-log-collection/docs/operators/retain.md

 </table>

 <hr>
-retain fields from all sources
+Retain fields from all sources

 ```yaml
 - type: retain